EugenMayer/docker-dns-lb-boilerplate/README.md

 #### Load balancer / SSL offload ( Traefik )

-`traefik` are your frontend/backend rules for your load-balancer.
-It defines for which domain you want to loadbalance to which backend.
+##### Label based

+For this see `docker-compose-test-service.yml`.
+Several examples are given.
+Also see all the available labels at https://doc.traefik.io/traefik/v2.0/routing/providers/docker/

+##### File based
+For all your home services which do not run on your docker engine, but rather as external services, you use the file based configuration.

-Let's pick the nas example at `traefik/nas.toml`
+Let's pick the nas example at `traefik-file-examples/nas.toml`

-It tells Traefik to forward every request with the host-header `www.nas.mysql.com` to the backend `https://nas.myself.com:8080` which is our NAS Server-Web-Browser interface.
+It tells Traefik to forward every request with the host-header `www.nas.myself.com` to the backend `https://nas.myself.com:5001` which is our NAS Server-Web-Browser interface.
+Ensure you understart that

-Same is done for our `gateway` and your `homeautomation`, assuming they have other backend ports just as an example
+- `https://` means that the port 5001 needs to talk ssl/tls - if that is not the case, use `http://` - this is how to define if upstream should be ssl or not

 See the [Traefik documentation](https://docs.traefik.io/configuration/backends/file/) for more about those rules if you like
 **and that's it**